codenewhaven/pathways-workshop/README.md

 If any of this looks confusing to you now, don't worry, it won't be soon!
 It's actually all very simple.

+### IF THIS LOOKS LIKE A LOT OF TEXT, DON'T WORRY!!
+### You don't have to read all of it now.
+It might help you later.
+### We are going to show you how to do everything you need to do.
+### If you have questions, just ask us!

 ## Setup